Are you eligible for a green card as an “immediate relative” of a US citizen?

 Immediate relatives are permitted to get green cards without any quota restrictions.
-As a practical matter, most immediate relatives are able to become permanent residents within 6 to 12 months.
+As a practical matter, most immediate relatives are able to become permanent residents within 12 months.

-If the marriage on which the immediate relative relationship is based is less than 2 years old, the spouse and any children will receive 2-year green cards.
+If the marriage on which the immediate relative relationship is based is less than 2 years old, the spouse and children (if any) will receive 2-year green cards.

 Client Reviews